madeleinemila/tictactoe/README.md

 *************************************

 Download this repository, then open index.html in a web browser.

-Or, you can play the game online at https://madeleinemila.github.io/tictactoe/.
+Or, you can play the game online at [my GitHub Page](https://madeleinemila.github.io/tictactoe/).

 *************************************